AXISBANK vs HDFCBANK

 Pros

-• Forward PE of 10 represents a significant compression from the trailing PE of 15.03, implying consensus earnings growth expectations embedded in current prices.
+- ✓Forward PE of 12.4 represents a 29% compression from the trailing PE of 17.4, indicating that consensus earnings growth expectations are already priced into a materially lower multiple.

 Cons